Scott Watermasysk presents

 Add a Workspace

 Creates a new workspace with its own branch.
 Base-derived add (except --track) and branch runs sync first by default.
-Or use stooges branch scott/aud-656, stooges fork scott/aud-656, or stooges track feature/x to derive the workspace name automatically.
+Or use stooges branch scott/auto-cd, stooges fork scott/auto-cd, stooges track feature/shell-init, or stooges pr 37 to derive the workspace name automatically.

 Work Independently

-Or enable the optional shell wrapper and stooges add, stooges branch, stooges fork, or stooges track can drop you in automatically.
+Or enable the optional shell wrapper and stooges add, stooges branch, stooges fork, stooges track, or stooges pr can drop you in automatically.

 Keep Everything Current